 Kids in the Kitchen

-Volunteers lend a hand in the Memphis community and help with many activities including silent auctions, 5K runs, various benefits and events.
-Through the numerous opportunities, volunteers demonstrate the JLM’s commitment to the community.
+JLM volunteers lend a hand in the community with any extra help needs for special events such as silent auctions, 5K runs, benefits and nonprofit events.
+Volunteers demonstrate the Junior League of Memphis’ commitment to the community and act as the face for the JLM through numerous evening and weekend volunteer opportunities.
+Extra Hands allows the JLM to participate with a variety of nonprofit organizations in our community.
 Are you in need of Extra Hands?
 Click here for more info or to apply.

 Innovative Teaching Grants